 Prior to Procedure

 General anesthesia will be used.
-You will be asleep during the procedure.
+You will be asleep.

 Description of the Procedure

 An incision will be made in the breastbone.
 The chest will be opened.
 You will be connected to a heart-lung machine.
 It will take over the job of the heart and lungs during surgery.
 Most of the heart will be removed.
 The back wall of the left atrium with the pulmonary vein openings will be left in place.
 The donor heart will be prepared and sewn into place in the chest.
 The blood vessels will be connected.
 After this, the blood will start to flow and warm the heart.